rokaya-yasser/-hackbio-cancer-internship/README.md

 **Bioinformatics Internship**

-Overview
+**Overview**

-This repository contains all the work and projects completed as part of the HackBio Bioinformatics Internship program.
-The internship is designed to provide hands-on experience in bioinformatics, including technical writing, literature review, coding, data analysis, and pipeline implementation.
-Each stage of the internship builds on the previous one, culminating in a final project that integrates all the skills acquired.
+All of the work and projects done during the HackBio Bioinformatics Internship program are included in this repository.
+Technical writing, literature reviews, coding, data analysis, and pipeline construction are just a few of the practical bioinformatics skills that the internship aims to impart.
+The internship progresses from one phase to the next, ending in a final project that incorporates all of the skills learnt.

-Stages
+**Stages:**

-Stage 0: Technical Writing
+**Stage 0: Technical Writing**
-In this stage, I developed essential technical writing skills, focusing on clear and concise communication of complex scientific concepts.
-The tasks involved writing a short essay on a key concept in Data Science and Machine Learning as it relates to cancer research.

-Subsequent Stages
+Fundamental technical writing abilities, concentrating on communicating intricate scientific ideas in an understandable and succinct manner.

+**Subsequent Stages:**
 The repository will be updated with subsequent stages of the internship as they are completed.

 Below is a brief overview of what to expect:

-Stage 2: Coding and Visualization
+**Stage 2: Coding and Visualization**

-Application of coding skills to analyze biological data and create meaningful visualizations.
+Using coding knowledge to evaluate biological data and produce insightful visualisations.

-Stage 3: Pipeline Implementation for a Basic Problem Set
+**Stage 3: Pipeline Implementation for a Basic Problem Set**

-Building and implementing a bioinformatics pipeline to solve a predefined problem set.
+Constructing and putting into use a bioinformatics pipeline to address a specific set of issues.

-Stage 4: Pipeline Implementation II
+**Stage 4: Pipeline Implementation II**

-Reproducing the results of a published bioinformatics paper.
+Reproducing the findings of a bioinformatics article that has been published.

-Stages 5-7: Final Project
+**Stages 5-7: Final Project**

 A comprehensive project that integrates all the skills and knowledge acquired throughout the internship.

-How to Navigate This Repository
-Stages: Each stage of the internship has its own directory containing all relevant files, including essays, code, and images.
+Each Stage of the internship is organized into its own folder, which includes all associated materials such as essays, code, and images.

-README Files: Each stage directory contains a README.md that provides an overview and instructions specific to that stage.
-Code and Data: If applicable, code and datasets used in the stages will be stored in their respective directories.
-Author
+**README Files:** Every stage folder contains a `README.md` file that outlines key details and provides stage-specific instructions.

+**Code and Data:** Any code or datasets utilized during a specific stage are stored within the corresponding folder, if applicable.

+**Author:**
 Rokaya Yasser Ebrahim

-Contact
-For any questions or collaboration opportunities, feel free to reach out via LinkedIn or email at sci.ruqayayasser71356@alexu.edu.eg
+For any questions or collaboration, feel free to reach out via LinkedIn at www.linkedin.com/in/rokaya-y-ebrahim-41313b16a or email at sci.ruqayayasser71356@alexu.edu.eg.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.